noctemhealth/employee_reviews_and_compensation/README.md

 _Group 1_
 * They know what needs to be done and are proactive about taking on work in their space.
-* They need work to be assigned to them.
+* Their understanding of company priorities is clear by how they choose to spend their time.

 _Group 2_
-* Their understanding of company priorities is clear by how they choose to spend their time.
-* They mostly work on the items that are either easy or interesting to them at the time.

-_Group 3_
 * They totally "own" the outcomes of their work.
 * They do what they say they'll do.

+_Group 3_
+* They tend to solve problems completely and for the future - not just for the present.
 * They are quick to start new projects before finishing others.

 _Group 4_